Shingyx/Bixlight/README.md

 ## Thanks
 * Thanks to [Dantee296](https://github.com/Dantee296) for providing the fix for the AQG5 update.
-* Thanks to [jcrisp](https://github.com/jcrisp) for fixing the flickering torch issue when the phone is under load.
+* Thanks to [jcrisp](https://github.com/jcrisp) for fixing the flickering torch issue when the phone is under load and for raising an issue for Android 9 incompatibility.